Time constraints, the Covid-19 pandemic, and inclement weather all contribute to golfers spending less time on the golf course and more time indoors.

 But this is the most affordable launch monitor for golfers that need to practice irrespective of the conditions outside.

-Garmin is one of the best-known GPS equipment suppliers as one of the first to fully endorse the technology.
-To strengthen their foothold in the golf GPS equipment market they launched the Garmin Approach R10 launch monitor earlier this year 2021.
+Garmin is one of the best-known GPS equipment suppliers and the first to endorse the technology fully.
+To strengthen their foothold in the golf GPS equipment market, they launched the Garmin R10 launch monitor earlier this year.